Tees Transporter Bridge

 A symbol of Teesside since it opened in 1911

-The Tees Transporter Bridge will be closed from Tuesday 27th August until Spring 2014.
+The Tees Transporter Bridge is currently closed and will aim to reopen in early July 2014.
 The Bridge's gondola will be out of operation to allow for repainting and renovation work.

 A free replacement bus service will run between Middlesbrough and Port Clarence. - Replacement Bus Service Timetable [121kb]